-The names of the persons who have been Directors, or appointed as Directors, during the period since 1 July 2022 and up to the date of this report are: Frank Gullone (Chair), Michael Currie, Anthony De Fazio, Peter Townsend, Peter Wright, Susan Rix, Timothy Oldham and Byron Fuller.
+The names of the persons who have been Directors, or appointed as Directors, during the period since 1 July 2023 and up to the date of this report are: Frank Gullone (Chair), Anthony De Fazio, Peter Townsend, Peter Wright, Susan Rix, Timothy Oldham and Byron Fuller.

-Particulars of the Directors as at the date of this Report, including all other directorships held by the Director, are set out here.
+Particulars of the Directors as at the date of this Report, including all other directorships held by the Director, are set out on the next page.